Posts

 1. Reducing Commute Times

-Long commutes can be a significant barrier to academic success.
-Students who spend hours traveling to and from school may have less time for homework, part-time jobs, or family responsibilities.
-Efficient transit systems that minimize travel time—such as dedicated school bus routes or express services during peak hours—can help students balance their educational and personal lives.
+Long commutes are a documented barrier to academic success.
+Students who spend hours traveling to and from school have less time for homework, part-time jobs, family responsibilities, and the kinds of unstructured activities that contribute to development.
+Efficient transit systems with frequent service, well-planned transfers, and dedicated lanes or BRT corridors can compress commute times meaningfully — particularly during the morning peak when students are competing for capacity with general commuter ridership.

 2. Expanding Access to Specialized Education